Description

 Tried: Search strings output or the .rodata section for the magic constants instead of reading the disassembly.

-The constants 0xCAFEF00D and 0xF00DF00D are integer immediates encoded in the instruction stream, not null-terminated strings in .rodata.
-The strings command only surfaces ASCII-printable sequences from data sections; it will produce no output for these hex constants. objdump -d (or Ghidra decompilation) of the win() body is the correct approach.
+Those two constants are integer immediates encoded in the instruction stream, not null-terminated strings in .rodata. strings only surfaces printable sequences from data sections and shows nothing for them.
+Disassemble the win() body with objdump -d, or decompile it in Ghidra.

 Tried: Use ltrace or strace on the binary to observe the comparison values at runtime.

-ltrace intercepts library calls and strace intercepts syscalls; neither surfaces arithmetic comparisons happening entirely within the binary's own code.
-You would see fgets, printf, and exit but never the cmp instructions.
-Reading the disassembly directly is the only reliable way to extract compile-time constant comparands.
+ltrace intercepts library calls and strace intercepts syscalls, and neither sees an arithmetic comparison happening inside the binary's own code.
+You get fgets, printf, and exit, never the cmp instructions.
+Reading the disassembly is the only reliable way to pull out compile-time comparands.

 Learn more